 Political relations are the ways in which members of a community organize leadership, power, and authority.
 Social relations are all of the ways in which individuals are linked to others in their community.
-Traditional African political organizations in the form of bands, tribes. and chiefdoms have existed for several millennia and continue to contemporary influence governments.
-African Uncommon in modern society, bands are limited to hunting and gathering economies, such as the !Kung of the southern African Kalahari Desert and foragers of central African forests.
+Traditional African political organizations in the form of bands, tribes, and chiefdoms have existed for several millennia and continue to influence contemporary African governments.
+Uncommon in modern society, bands are limited to hunting and gathering economies, such as the IKung of the southern African Kalahari Desert and foragers of central African forests.